 Arrive Sheremetyevo (SVO) Airport, clear Immigrations and Custom (very modern and expedited).
 You will want to overnight in Moscow before making your way to Murmansk, the next morning.
 We highly recommend that you overnight at the Radisson Blu Sheremetyevo Airport Hotel directly attached to Sheremetyevo (SVO) Airport.
 After clearing passport control you will walk to Radisson Blu Sheremetyevo Airport Hotel with luggage cart and check in for the night.
 The rest of the evening is at your leisure.
 There is a great bar and restaurant at the top of the hotel you should definitely check out.

 Flights through Moscow are less than half the price of the Helsinki charter and, if there are delays getting out of camp, those every-day commercial flights between Moscow and Murmansk are easy to re-schedule (vs missing a once weekly charter flight).
-The time in transit will be exactly the same or less than travelling through Helsinki.
+The time in transit will be exactly the same or less than traveling through Helsinki.

 The rationale for the schedule choice is not complicated.
 A lot has changed in Russia since the charter flight from Helsinki was initiated over 15 years ago, and it is no longer the more convenient route that it used to be.
 Alternatively, Moscow's Sheremetyevo terminal is ultra-modern, features a smooth, swift, digital customs reception, and there are several excellent hotel options directly adjacent to the SVO terminal.
 The SVO-MMK schedule is far more convenient and significantly less expensive than the Helsinki option.
 It also allows travelers a broad choice of airlines from home to Moscow and eliminates the arduous, 2-hour customs ordeal faced by passengers arriving in Murmansk from Helsinki on the charter flight.